Short Message Peer-to-Peer: Quirks

-No data_coding for GSM 7-bit default alphabet
+No standardized data_coding value for GSM default alphabet

-Although data_coding value in SMPP 3.3 are based on the GSM 03.38, since SMPP 3.4 there is no data_coding value for GSM 7-bit alphabet (GSM 03.38).
-However, it is common for DCS=0 to indicate the GSM 7-bit alphabet, particularly for SMPP connections to SMSCs on GSM mobile networks.
-It is further ambiguous whether the 7-bit alphabet is packed, as in GSM, allowing sending 160 characters in 140 octets, or whether the each 7-bit character takes up an entire octet (with the high bit set to zero, as with ASCII).
+Although data_coding value in SMPP 3.3 are based on the GSM 03.38, since SMPP 3.4 there is not a standardized data_coding value for the GSM default alphabet (GSM 03.38).
+It is further ambiguous whether the 7-bit characters are packed, as in GSM, allowing sending 160 characters in 140 octets, or whether each 7-bit character is encoded as an entire octet (with the high bit set to zero, as with ASCII).

-Not standardized meaning of data_coding=0
+No standardized meaning of data_coding=0

-According to SMPP 3.4 and 5.0 the data_coding=0 means ″SMSC Default Alphabet″.
+According to SMPP 3.4 and 5.0 the value data_coding=0 means ″SMSC Default Alphabet″.
 Which encoding it really is, depends on the type of the SMSC and its configuration.

 Unclear support for Shift-JIS encoding

 One of the encodings in CDMA standard C.R1001 is Shift-JIS used for Japanese.
 SMPP 3.4 and 5.0 specifies three encodings for Japanese (JIS, ISO-2022-JP and Extended Kanji JIS), but none of them is identical with CDMA MSG_ENCODING 00101.
 It seems that the Pictogram encoding (data_coding=9) is used to carry the messages in Shift-JIS in SMPP.